 The type of financing you use to fund the purchase and rehab also matters.
 Again, there are a few options here.
-Some investors use their own cash or JV partner with a capital partner.
+Some investors use their cash or JV partner with a capital partner.
 You could also go the traditional mortgage route, financing the purchase and paying out of pocket for the renovations.
-Finally, you could also get a 203k renovation loan, though it involves more steps to get approved and a longer closing timeline.
+Finally, you could get a 203k renovation loan, though it involves more steps to get approved and a longer closing timeline.

 Another option is getting a mortgage through local banks or credit unions where they hold the loan in their portfolio.
 These lenders can usually work in the quick timelines required to buy a distressed property.
-Portfolio lenders are also less likely to balk at some issues facing distressed property renovations.
+Portfolio lenders are also less likely to balk at issues facing distressed property renovations.